Adyen/adyen-ios/README.md

 :warning: _Swift Package Manager for Xcode 12.0 and 12.1 has a [know issue](https://bugs.swift.org/browse/SR-13343) when it comes to importing a dependency that in turn depend on a binary dependencies.
 A workaround is described [here](https://forums.swift.org/t/swiftpm-binarytarget-dependency-and-code-signing/38953)._

-:warning: _`AdyenWeChatPay` Module doesn't support  `arm64` Simulator builds, because of a limitation in the underlying `libWeChatSDK.a` static library dependency. `arm64` needs to be excluded as described [here](https://github.com/Adyen/adyen-ios/issues/291) or exclude `AdyenWeChatPay` from your dependencies, to be able to make `Any Simulator` builds ._
+:warning: _`AdyenWeChatPay` and `AdyenWeChatPayInternal` modules doesn't support any simulators and can only be tested on a real device._

 ## Drop-in